Homeschooling Resources at Your Fingertips

 7. Teach Them How to Ask for Help

-As students leave high school and transition to college, trade school, a full-time job, or a gap year, they face the intimidating reality of entering the real world without the safety net provided by high school.
+As students prepare to leave high school and transition to college, trade school, a full-time job, or a gap year, they face the intimidating reality of entering the real world without the safety net provided by high school.
 This adjustment can lead to feelings of loneliness, especially if they are no longer engaged in clubs or sports.
 This stage can cause depression and a sense of not belonging.
 Leaving high school is similar to a culture shock, and some students may struggle to ask for help.

 Teaching them stress management and encouraging them to seek professional help is crucial.
-A conversation with your graduate about the importance of admitting when they need help and guiding them to seek therapy can make a significant impact.
+A conversation with your student about the importance of admitting when they need help and guiding them to seek therapy can make a significant impact.

 Transitioning from high school to the real world can be scary, but with proper guidance, your child can tackle their next chapter like a pro.